appium/appium/README.md

 [![Build Status](https://api.travis-ci.org/appium/appium.png?branch=master)](https://travis-ci.org/appium/appium)

 Appium is a test automation tool for native and hybrid iOS applications.
-It uses the webdriver JSON wire protocol to drive Apple's UIAutomation.
+Appium drives Apple's UIAutomation using Selenium's WebDriver JSON wire protocol.
 Appium is based on [Dan Cuellar's](http://github.com/penguinho) work on iOS Auto.

-There are two big benefits to testing with Appium:
+Testing with Appium has two big benefits:

-1. You don't have to recompile your app or modify it in any way because Appium gets its automation functionality by using Apple's UIAutomation library under the hood.
+1. You don't have to recompile your app or modify it in any way because Appium's automation functionality is based on Apple's UIAutomation library.

-2. You can write each test in your favorite programming language using the Selenium WebDriver API and the appropriate language-specific client libraries.
-If you used UIAutomation without Appium, you would only be able to write tests using JavaScript and you could only run tests through the Instruments application.
+2. You can write each test in your favorite programming language using the Selenium WebDriver API and language-specific client libraries.
+If you used UIAutomation without Appium you could only write tests using JavaScript and you could only run tests through the Instruments application.
 With Appium you can use your favorite dev tools and you can test your iOS apps using any language.

 Requirements
 ------------